bobbingwide/oik-fields/README.md

 1. oik-fields displaying custom fields for a custom post type (CPT) called Premium plugins

 ## Upgrade Notice
-# 1.54.0
-Cater for deprecation get_page_by_title() in WordPress 6.2

-# 1.53.0
+# 1.54.1
-[bw_new] - support updates to existing content
+Upgrade for support for PHP 8.1 and PHP 8.2

 ## Changelog
-# 1.54.0
+# 1.54.1
-* Changed: Add bw_get_page_by_title() for WordPress 6.2 changes #37
+* Changed: Support PHP 8.1 and PHP 8.2 #38
-* Tested: With WordPress 6.2.2 and WordPress Multi Site
+* Tested: With WordPress 6.4-RC1 and WordPress Multisite
-* Tested: With PHP 8.0

-# 1.53.0
-* Changed: [bw_new] - support updates to existing content,https://github.com/bobbingwide/oik-fields/issues/36
-* Tested: With WordPress 6.0.1 and WordPress Multi Site
+* Tested: With PHP 8.0, PHP 8.1 and PHP 8.2
-* Tested: With PHP 8.0
+* Tested: With PHPUnit 9.6

 ## Further reading
 If you want to read more about the oik plugins then please visit the

 [oik base plugin](https://www.oik-plugins.com/oik)